valdikaldi/Project_webscrape_DK_properties_Boliga/README.md

 ## Result :
-With this script I was able to gather :
+I was able to gather :
 * 2.623.340 property transactions (real prices)
 * Property characteristics of 1.031.595 unique properties